leto/test_driven_enlightenment/sections/philosophy.md

 =head1 Philosophy of Testing

-The field of automated software testing is a mixture of an art and science.
+The field of automated software testing is a mixture of art and science, with a side of alchemy.
 Different folks have different needs that they want satisfied and hence, they approach testing very differently.
+In the end, people do what works for them, and no single methodology works for everybody, which makes the field of testing a smorgasborg of techniques.

-The more important code is to your business or lifestyle, the more important writing tests and running tests becomes
+The more important code is to your business or lifestyle, the more important writing tests and running tests becomes.

+=head1 What is Test Driven Enlightenment?

 =head2 Tests First, or Code First?